SystemsApproach/private5g/radio.rst

 called *NR-Light*, will be introduced as the evolution of mMTC.
 NR-Light is expected to scale the device density even further.

+.. check: does slicing get revisited?

 As a consequence of all four improvements, 5G NR is designed to support partitioning the available bandwidth, with different partitions dynamically allocated to different classes of traffic (e.g., high-bandwidth, low-latency, and low-complexity).
-This is the essence of *slicing*, an idea we will revisit throughout this book.
+This is the essence of *slicing*, as discussed above.
 Moreover, once traffic with different requirements can be served by different slices, 5G NR's approach to multiplexing is general enough to support varied scheduling decisions for those slices, each tailored